marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 I admit that I've probably been reading too much *Code Complete* and *Clean Code* in my life because whenever I see literal strings in code I usually get the chills.
 So I'm probably overreacting a bit...

-What I find most annoying about direct usage of literal strings in general is that the intent or meaning is usually unclear or ambiguous (aka [magic string](https://en.wikipedia.org/wiki/Magic_string)).
+What I find most annoying about the direct usage of literal strings in general is that the intent or meaning is usually unclear or ambiguous (aka [magic string](https://en.wikipedia.org/wiki/Magic_string)).

 Although the meaning of the string in the `[FunctionName]` attribute is clear, what valid input is for the name is not clear.
 You need to dig into the [FunctionNameAttribute.cs](https://github.com/Azure/azure-webjobs-sdk/blob/9f96d3f1e63ae1241431990f256f1b2e6880167f/src/Microsoft.Azure.WebJobs/FunctionNameAttribute.cs#L34) class to find the regex that validates the `[FunctionName]` attribute string: